testerbot00000/countr/README.md

 - Or just have fun while counting to infinity.

 ** **
+<big>Moving count from another bot</big>

+We allow you to move counts from a previous bot to Countr.
+Just come to the support server and ask us to move it and we will check it out.
+Note: Faking counts to get a higher count is not allowed.

+** **
 <big>Permissions</big>

 If you're super pecky about giving bots permissions, read this: